 The chart below shows the colleges and universities selected/attended by our scholarship recipients.
 It also indicates the number of students who have attended each school.
 Since some students transferred to other colleges or spent two years at the Waterbury UConn Branch before moving on the to the main UConn campus at Storrs, the total exceeds the number of scholarships awarded.

 While we do not place any restriction on the colleges our students attend, it is worth noting that about half of our scholarship recipients attend one of our partner colleges.
 In fact, we attempt to form partnerships with those colleges that most of our applicants seem to be interested in attending.

 Scholarship Funding By College/University

-The Deeley Foundation has awarded over $2,000,000 in scholarships to over 55 students from Sacred Heart High School.
+The Deeley Foundation has awarded over $2,100,000 in scholarships to students.
 With the recent addition of several partnerships with colleges and universities, we expect the number of students receiving scholarships and the amount of these awards to increase.
 The following chart summarizes our scholarship awards by institution.